winitzki/sofp/README.md

 The book is a tutorial exposition of the theoretical knowledge that functional programmers need.
 The material is developed from first principles and shows complete derivations and proofs of substantially all results.

+A recorded slide presentation, ["Reasoning about types and code"](https://www.youtube.com/watch?v=tgr_dV7_53s), gives examples of the topics and methods of this book.

+# Source code

 The book is published under the GNU Free Documentation License.
 Permission is granted to copy, distribute and/or modify this book under the terms of that license.

 This repository contains the full source code for the book (LyX and LaTeX / jpg / eps) and shell scripts for building a PDF version of the book.
 (So this is a "transparent" copy in the sense of the GNU license.)